 Shrimp sold “fresh” tends to be previously frozen, so skip the intermediary and buy frozen.
-You can thaw shrimp in about 15 minutes – just set it in a colander under cold running water, and toss shrimp a couple times.
+You can thaw shrimp in about 15 minutes – just set it in a large bowl under a trickle of cold running water (or just change the cold water out 3 times) Toss shrimp a couple times as it thaws.

 - 2 - 3 tablespoons coconut oil, plus more for noodles

 - 2 cloves garlic, smashed, peeled, and minced

 - 1 - 2 red chilies such as bird's eye or Fresno, seeded and sliced thin

 - 2 tablespoons fresh squeezed lime juice

 - 1 mango, peeled, pitted, and sliced into strips

 - 3 green onions (or 1 - 2 larger spring onions), chopped

 - 1/2 cup chopped cilantro, stems and all